Journeying As Pilgrims of Hope: A special Jubilee Year Experience in Montgomery & Selma, AL for National Catholic Ministry Leaders

 Sites of the 1965 Selma to Montgomery Marches for Voting Rights

-• Meet with an attorney from Equal Justice Initiative
+- Meet with an senior staff from Equal Justice Initiative

-Pray and discern how Catholics can play a more active role in truth-telling to move our nation towards justice and healing.
+Pray and discern how Catholic ministry leaders can play a more active role in truth-telling to move our nation towards justice and healing.

-• In-depth sharing times with fellow national Catholic ministers
+- In-depth sharing times with fellow national Catholic ministers, using the restorative practice of circle process

-• What is required of the Church, its leadership, and its faithful in order to be ministers of reconciliation?
+- What is required of the Church, its leadership, and its faithful in order to be ministers of hope and reconciliation?

-• How can the Church and its members play a more active role in truth-telling and meaningful efforts that move our ministries, communities, Church and country forward?
+- How can the Church and its members play a more active role in truth-telling and meaningful efforts that move our ministries, Church and country forward?